kgrid-objects/cpic-collection/docs/readme.md

 The collection of CPIC KOs can be easily deployed through [KGrid CLI](https://kgrid.org/kgrid-cli/).

+## What's new
+  As of November 2019, the CPIC collection has been updated and released with the new KO structure.
+For detail of the changes, please refer to [KGrid Guides](https://kgrid.org/guides/latest/)

+  To deploy the CPIC collection, KGRID activator >1.1.5 is needed (Currently only the development version is available).

 ## CPIC Knowledge Objects (KO)

 ### CPIC KO Design